 A growing number of localities in Wisconsin are adopting resolutions and action plans to address climate change.
 However, low-income communities and communities of color have historically not benefited from climate policies and programs.
-This webinar introduces a new tool developed by members of the Wisconsin Climate Table that will enable municipalities to take steps to center equity in their climate plans and policies, regardless of their size, budget, geography or demographics.

 Supported by APA Wisconsin.

 CM credits are available.

 Be sure to check out the other webinars in the series.

 Stephanie Robinson, AICP, is 350 Wisconsin’s Development Director and co-chairs the Wisconsin Climate Table’s Community Commitments campaign.
 Campaign members work to encourage strong, equitable climate and clean energy policies at the local level.
 Stephanie began her career as a consultant directing NEPA studies and leading air quality and clean transportation projects for local governments, regional agencies and utilities in California.
 She received an MA in City & Regional Planning with a Resource Management concentration from the University of Pennsylvania and a BA in Government from Cornell University.